akashsonowal/fast-diffusers/README.md

 # sd-fast
-A compiler for fast LTX model inference
+A compiler for fast Diffusers

 objectives:
 - Learn about Torch Internals and python internals